 A Guide for Understanding, Supporting, and Affirming LGBTQI2-S Children, Youth, and Families

-This new guide, written by members of the National Workgroup, provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are LGBTQI2-S and their families.
-This guide can support efforts to promote full and affirming inclusion of diverse LGBTQI2-S youth and families in communities and provider settings (e.g., child welfare, juvenile justice, mental health, schools).
+This guide, written by members of the National Workgroup, provides information for service providers, educators, allies, and community members who seek to support the health and well-being of children and youth who are LGBTQI2-S and their families.
+This guide can support efforts to promote full and affirming inclusion of LGBTQI2-S youth and families in communities and provider settings (e.g., child welfare, juvenile justice, mental health, schools).
 The guide’s last page includes a place for organizations to add their endorsement electronically.
 Both the National Association of School Psychologists (NASP) and the National Association of Social Workers (NASW) have endorsed the guide.
 You can access the guide with the NASP and NASW endorsements below.

 The National Workgroup biweekly updates provides a tool to stay informed about current issues and news from the field, new LGBTQI2-S resources and research, what the National Workgroup and its members are doing, and upcoming events.
 We disseminate a biweekly update on Fridays.
 Below are links to some past biweekly updates.

 If you would like to receive these biweekly updates, please send an email to LISTSERV@LISTSERV.AIR.ORG with a blank subject line.
 In the body of the email, write "SUBSCRIBE LGBTQ_Youth" and send the email.

 - October 31, 2014